 Microdata, documentation, and other publications from the data are available from the Latinobarómetro website in both Spanish and English.
 The microdata files are available in SAS (*.sas7bdat), SPSS (*.sav), and Stata (*.dta) formats.
 There is also an on-line interface for the data that allow users to create cross-tabulations and look at trends in question responses over time.

 In addition to the Latinobarómetro data, we have also provided links to related resources for data from other surveys conducted within Latin American countries and/or focusing on Latino populations.

-Latin American Public Opinion Project (LAPOP)/AmericasBarometer -- Hosted by Vanderbilt University, with data also available via the Roper Center.
+Latin American Public Opinion Project (LAPOP)/AmericasBarometer -- Hosted by Vanderbilt University, with data also available via the Roper Center and via the ICPSR.